Create a conditional access policy for Exchange on-premises and legacy Exchange Online Dedicated

 - EAS mail clients such as Gmail on Android 4 or later.

-- EAS mail clients Android for Work devices: Only Gmail and Nine Work apps in the work profile are supported on Android for Work devices.
-For conditional access to work with Android for Work, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.
+- EAS mail clients Android work profile devices: Only Gmail and Nine Work apps in the work profile are supported on Android work profile devices.
+For conditional access to work with Android work profiles, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.

 Microsoft Outlook app for Android and iOS is not supported.